Freemasonry & the Knights Templar The Separate Fraternity Inspired by Founding Support from Templar Chivalry

 Now in the modern era, the 12th century Knights Templar, of the Sovereign Magistral Order of the Temple of Solomon, call all Freemasons, Christians, Muslims, and all genuine spiritual religions, to join forces in unity – while preserving and respecting their different traditions – to defend the principle of religion itself, and promote religious freedoms under the Rule of Law.

 By this call to action, all fraternities, priesthoods and spiritual seekers are invited to join the Knights Templar in our mission to create the “New Renaissance” of the modern era.
-All who believe in goodness, tolerance, spiritual connection to universal divine energies, and humanity, are encouraged to join us on this Holy Quest of historic global importance.
+All who believe in goodness, tolerance, spiritual connection to universal divine energies, and humanity, are encouraged to join the restored Templar Order on this Holy Quest of historic worldwide importance.

 Academic Source References for this Topic